Virtual office: Prerequisites for the spread of virtual offices

 The most significant factor in the spread of virtual offices was the forced transition to remote work during the COVID-19 pandemic.

 Society introduced remote work quickly, so new technologies and operating systems must be adequately tested and trained.

-Communication and getting to know other team members come naturally when everyone is working in the same place, so when working remotely, employees and managers have to make more effort to maintain relationships with colleagues.
-New employees need to learn organizational habits even while working remotely.
+Employees and managers have to put in effort to maintain relationships with colleagues.

 Services

 Virtual office infrastructure may include a variety of physical locations and services, as well as digital services.
 The infrastructure is shared across individuals and entities allowing resources to be used more efficiently.
 This allows users the flexibility of only renting or using the services they need.